stefangabos/Zebra_Cache/README.md

 }

-// $data now holds the values either fresh or from cache
+// $some_data now holds the values, either fresh or from cache
 ```

 ### Getting information about cached data